brianwbeal/skatepark-locator/README.md

 # Skatepark Locator App

-> web application that returns sorted list of skate park locations to user based on user's current location or by search
+> Web application using Google Maps API to return sorted list of skate park locations to user based on user's current location or by geocoded search

 ## Overview